iadix/iadixcore/README.md

 npm install iadixcore
 ```

-It is a collection of objects useful to bitcoin applications; class-like idioms are enabled via [Soop](https://github.com/bitpay/soop).
+It is a collection of objects useful to iadixcoin applications; class-like idioms are enabled via [Soop](https://github.com/bitpay/soop).
 In most cases, a developer will require the object's class directly.
 For instance:

 ```javascript
 var bitcore = require('iadixcore');